 The image that consists substantially of four lines, conveys something of mood, nothing of gender or age.
 The more fully sketched face conveys maleness, as well as an emotional state.

 Take these as four principals in a mini-mystery…which character is the detective, which the villain; which the victim, which the chief witness?

 Here are two harsh abstracts.
 Both convey a certain story-telling quality.
 In A, all the worm-like pink shapes seem leaping towards the upper right corner; in B, the blue shape on the right takes on a figural aspect, touching (with something like a hand) the pink shape on the left.
 Painting A vibrates considerably, with its three high-value hues; painting B, more static, is easier to look at.
 Two things to consider: is disturbing color part of the experience?
 Is the painting “working” on the viewer, using light in an extra-dimensional way?
-(We definitely see phantom colors in these, since there are only pink, orange, and blue.)
 And: Does the brain have to make sense of things?
 Can there ever be, cognitively, such a thing as a painting with no meaning?

 Personal preference, without social influence, forms at its root by cue—by brain-stem level association with food, shelter, the need to know friend from enemy.
 But human beings are gregarious—therefore those objectively measurable qualities we may call “taste” grow from these roots, to be steadily shaped by reactivity.